ibm-cloud-docs/openwhisk/actions.md

   Tips:
   - To save on cost, you can set limits.
-      - To set a limit for memory usage, include `--memory VALUE` with your create command, where the value is in megabytes.
+      - To set a limit for memory usage, include `--memory <value>` with your create command, where the value is in megabytes.
-      - To set a timeout, include `--timeout VALUE` with your create command, where the value is in milliseconds.
+      - To set a timeout, include `--timeout <value>` with your create command, where the value is in milliseconds.
-  - If you packaged your code as a Docker image, include `--docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG` with your create command instead of the local path to your app and the --kind flag.
+  - If you packaged your code as a Docker image, include `--docker <docker_hub_username>/<docker_hub_image>:<tag>` with your create command instead of the local path to your app and the --kind flag.
 Manage your images well by not using the `latest` tag whenever possible.
 When the `latest` tag is used, the image with that tag is used, which might not always be the most recently created image.

       ```
-      ibmcloud fn action create hello --docker <DOCKER_HUB_USERNAME>/<DOCKER_HUB_IMAGE>:TAG
+      ibmcloud fn action create hello --docker <docker_hub_username>/<docker_hub_image>:<tag>
       ```
       {: pre}